High-Altitude Medical

 ➤ energy gels

-A good habit is also to provide an additional approximately 500 kcal per day, even when you feel full.
+A useful habit is to consume an additional ~500 kcal per day, even after your normal appetite has been satisfied.

 One of the most important rules in the mountains is hand hygiene.